lupyuen/pinephone-lvgl-zig/README.md

 function import requires a callable
 ```

-`lv_label_create` is no longer missing.
+`lv_label_create` is no longer missing, because Zig Compiler has linked `lv_label.o` into our Zig LVGL App.

 Yep Zig Compiler will happily link WebAssembly Object Files with our Zig App yay!

 Now we need to compile `lv_obj_clear_flag` and the other LVGL Files from C to WebAssembly with Zig Compiler.

-TODO: Use Zig to compile LVGL from C to WebAssembly [(With `zig cc`)](https://github.com/lupyuen/zig-bl602-nuttx#zig-compiler-as-drop-in-replacement-for-gcc)

-TODO: Can we link `lvglwasm.wasm` with LVGL compiled with `zig build-obj`?

-TODO: Call `lv_demo_widgets` exported by `lvgltest.wasm`

 TODO: Use Zig to connect the JavaScript UI (canvas rendering + input events) to LVGL WebAssembly [(Like this)](https://dev.to/sleibrock/webassembly-with-zig-pt-ii-ei7)